dd32/td-gh-ex/readme.txt

 2. See Appearance -> Customize to change theme specific options

 == Changelog ==

+= 1.0.5 =
+* add language folder and .pot language file
+* bump theme stable version number to match with one that has entered on style.css file.
+* add changelog record for 1.0.4.
+* remove Facebook Page image licensing from the readme.txt file.
+* remove one of duplicate conditional statements for header ping-back
+* add prefixed with theme-slug for variable loading_effect passed with wp_localize_script

+= 1.0.4 =
+* update images in screenshot.png (remove Instagram images)

 = 1.0.3 =
 * update images in screenshot.png